 A moderate reaction to heat is heat exhaustion.
 A person could be sweating a lot.
 They could have cold, moist, pale, or flushed skin.
 They might have thirst, extreme weakness or fatigue, as well as a headache, nausea, a lack of appetite, a rapid weak pulse, or giddiness.
 If not treated, the victim may collapse.

 In severe cases of heat illness, heat stroke may result.
 This is an emergency!
 With heat stroke, the victim’s face flushes red and their skin is hot and dry with no sweating.
 They could develop a severe headache with deep, rapid breathing, a very high fever, and may become delirious.
 They may become unconscious, have convulsions, or lapse into a coma.
-This condition could be fatal unless you get emergency medical treatment—call for medical help immediately.
+This condition could be fatal without emergency medical treatment—call for medical help immediately.
 In the meantime, get the victim out of the hot environment.
 Loosen clothing and pour water over the entire body.
 Get air circulating around the body.